 Some graduate degree programs stipulate a foreign language requirement.
 In these cases, students will make arrangements to satisfy the requirement through means stipulated by the graduate faculty of the program.

 Specialist's degree programs are for qualified students with master's degrees who wish to pursue advanced graduate programs in an educational field.
 Students complete a minimum of 30 semester hours beyond the master's degree.
 A minimum grade-point average of 3.25 for all work in the program is required.
-Students are required to pass a final examination for the degree.
+Students are required to pass an exit requirement for the degree.

 A student's program is to be planned early by the student and an advisory committee of three qualified graduate faculty members and must clearly move the student toward the degree sought.
 A maximum of 12 semester hours at the 400 level may be included, of which not more than 9 may be in the School of Education.

 A maximum of 6 semester hours' total credit for work at another university or as an unclassified student at SIUE may be counted toward the degree.
-All such work must be approved by the student's advisory committee and the Graduate Dean.
+All such work must be approved by the student's advisory committee and the Dean of the Graduate School.
 An evaluation of credit presented for transfer is made in every case and may result in a reduction of the credit accepted.
-No credit toward a degree is given for transfer work bearing a grade below B. No credit earned through correspondence or used in attaining another degree or certificate may be counted.
+No credit toward a degree is given for transfer work bearing a grade below B. Only credit earned at an accredited college or university may be considered.
+No credit used in attaining another degree or certificate may be counted.
 All credit, regardless of its origin, must have been earned within a seven year period prior to completion of the program.

 Full-time, full-load residence of one semester (or two summer sessions of at least eight weeks each) is required.
 Students who are employed full time may not carry more than two courses per academic term.